disorderedmaterials/MuSSIC/README.md

 -----
 usage
 -----
-Detailed user guide together with comprehensive examples is available at To compile the code, type 'make'
+Detailed user guide together with comprehensive examples is available [here] Compile the code by typing 'make' in the sourcecode and copy the executable 'scattcg' to the desired folder to run the simulations
-To run the code, type './scattcg'
+>make
+>cp scattcg /desired_location
+>cd /desired_location
+>./scattcg

 -----------
 INPUT files